With glorious beaches, perfect weather and a thriving entertainment and nightlife scene, who wouldn’t want to be living on the Gold Coast?

 1. The nature

-It’s almost impossible to talk about the Gold Coast without mentioning its most famous attractions – the beaches.
-From tourist hotspots like Main Beach to local gems such as Echo Beach, the Gold Coast has you covered.
+It’s impossible to talk about the Gold Coast without mentioning its most famous attractions—the beaches.
+From busy hotspots like Main Beach to local gems such as Echo Beach, there’s something for everyone here.

-And while the beaches might steal most of the attention, the Gold Coast is also home to lots of national parks and bush walks that are pretty much as beautiful as it gets.
+What’s more, the Gold Coast is home to lots of amazing national parks that are pretty much as beautiful as it gets.

-Burleigh National Park is a popular trekking spot that offers stunning views of Surfers Paradise and the Pacific Ocean.
-Or, step just outside the Gold Coast to explore the breathtaking Gondwana Rainforests, which contain the largest subtropical rainforests in the world.
+Burleigh National Park is a popular spot that offers stunning views of Surfers Paradise and the Pacific Ocean.
+Nearby, you can even explore the breathtaking Gondwana Rainforests, part of the largest subtropical rainforest system in the world.

-While the sun might not shine every day of the year on the Gold Coast, it does come pretty close.
+While the sun might not shine every day on the Gold Coast, it does come pretty close.
 In fact, the city enjoys around 300 sunny days each year.

 3. The laidback vibe

-Thanks to the sunny weather, palm trees, and never-ending beaches, the Gold Coast is overflowing with holiday vibes.
-You’ll find that the pace is slower on the Gold Coast than in other major cities, and the friendly locals love to have a chat.
+Thanks to the sunny weather, palm trees, and glorious beaches, life on the Gold Coast feels like a never-ending holiday.
+You’ll find that the pace of life here is slower than in other major cities, and the friendly locals love to stop and have a chat.

 4. The multiculturalism